ZohaWajahat/mlops-kubeflow-assignment/README.md

 * [ ] Track the dataset with DVC (`dvc add data/raw_data.csv`).
 * [ ] Push the data to the DVC remote (`dvc push`).
 * [ ] Commit DVC meta-files (`.dvc/` files and data pointers) to Git (`git commit` and `git push`).

+### Task 1 Deliverable Requirements
+The following specific items are required as proof of completion for Task 1:

+• **Repository Screenshot:** A clear screenshot of your GitHub repository's main page showing the complete file structure created in this task.
+• **DVC Execution Screenshot:** A screenshot of your terminal/command line showing the successful execution of both the `dvc status` and `dvc push` commands.
+This proves the data is versioned and successfully mirrored to the remote storage.
+• **`requirements.txt` Content:** The raw text content of your `requirements.txt` file, listing the essential libraries.